Twin and earth

 Twin and earth (often written "T&E" and sometimes "T and E") cable is a colloquial name in the UK, Australia, New Zealand and other countries for a type of flat sheathed fixed mains electricity cable, containing two insulated current-carrying conductors and an Earth connector.
-In Australia and New Zealand this type of cable is referred to as 'Flat TPS' (Thermo-plastic sheathed), as well as "Twin and Earth" or "Twin with Earth".
+In Australia and New Zealand this type of cable is referred to as 'Flat TPS' (Thermoplastic-sheathed), as well as "Twin and Earth" or "Twin with Earth".